-If you’re looking for the best area for families close to Old San Juan, look into Condado.
-Condado has a lot of restaurants and bars, a lagoon, beachfront resorts with outdoor pools, on-site casinos, an outdoor terrace, and plenty of family entertainment for kids.
+Within San Juan, you will find a family-friendly area of Condado with a lot of restaurants and bars, a lagoon, beachfront resorts with outdoor pools, on-site casinos, an outdoor terrace, and plenty of family entertainment for kids.

 There is even a great collection of hostels and lower-cost accommodation.
 This means it is the best town for budget travelers to stay in Puerto Rico to save money.

 Stay In Old San Juan If you are visiting Puerto Rico for the first time; you want to stay in the busiest city, on the main island; you want to be near San Juan Airport; you are interested in Puerto Rico’s historical landmarks and within walking distance to the attractions; you want plenty of bars, restaurants and good nightlife.

 Best places to stay in San Juan:

-- Best budget hotel: CasaBlanca Hotel This contemporary hotel features free WiFi, a rooftop sundeck with stone bathtubs, and a panoramic elevator.
+Best budget hotel: CasaBlanca Hotel This contemporary hotel features free WiFi, a rooftop sundeck with stone bathtubs, and a panoramic elevator.
 The rooms at this 3-star hotel are filled with local art, premium bedding, original floors, and courtyard views.🔍FIND BEST HOTELS IN OLD SAN JUAN

-2. Santurce (San Juan), where to stay in Puerto Rico for nightlife
+2. Santurce, where to stay in Puerto Rico for nightlife

 It is well known as a cultural hotspot, with vibrant art, cuisine, fashion, film, music, and textiles industries abundant in the area.
 This makes it the perfect place to stay in Puerto Rico for those after a thriving nightlife scene, or the ability to sample some of the best Puerto Rican cuisine.